|

 Air Fryer Cooking Time Chart

-Temperature is in fahrenheit, below you can find celsius temperatures to print.
+The temperature is Fahrenheit; you can find Celsius temperatures to print below.

 Asparagus375°F4-6 minutes